hyotaime/vision-amateur/README.md

-# vision-amateur
+# Vision Amateur

-Vision Amateur: Provide Intuitive Gestures for Computer Control
+Provide Intuitive Gestures for Computer Control

 ## Introduction
-`vision-amateur` is a Python project that uses computer vision to detect facial landmarks and hand gestures.
+`vision-amateur` is a Python project that uses computer vision to detect facial landmarks and hand gestures to control your computer.
-Last year, Apple's Vision Pro showcased wonderful gestures that are easy and intuitive to use.
+Last year, Apple showcased the Vision Pro with impressive gestures that are easy and intuitive to use.
-Inspired by this concept, the project aims to provide gestures that make it easier to control the computer, which is why it is named "Vision Amateur."
+Inspired by this concept, the project aims to provide gestures that make it easier to control the computer, which is why it is named "**Vision Amateur**."
 It utilizes libraries such as OpenCV, PyAutoGUI, and MediaPipe to implement features like blink detection, mouse control via eye movements, and zooming through hand gestures.

 ## Features

+- **Eye Blink Detection**
-- **Eye Blink Detection:** Detects eye blinks using facial landmarks and performs a mouse click event.
+  - Detects eye blinks using facial landmarks and performs a mouse click event.
-- **Mouse Control via Eye Movements:** Moves the mouse cursor based on the position of the eyes.
+- **Mouse Control via Eye Movements**
+  - Moves the mouse cursor based on the position of the eyes.
+- **Hand Gesture Recognition**
-- **Hand Gesture Recognition:** Recognizes hand gestures to perform actions like clicking and zooming.
+  - Recognizes hand gestures to perform actions like clicking and zooming.
+- **Zoom Control**
-- **Zoom Control:** Uses the distance between two hands to control zoom in and out.
+  - Uses the distance between two hands to control zoom in and out.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- Python 3.x installed on your machine.
+- Python 3.11+ installed on your machine.
+  - I tested it only on Python 3.11.9, but it might work on other versions like 3.8+.
+- A webcam connected to your computer.
 - The following Python libraries:
   - OpenCV (`cv2`)
   - PyAutoGUI